 Grant took out her Handspring Visor; Gordon noted that it matched her lipstick.
 "I think the President has some time this morning.
 He had an important meeting scheduled with Bruce Wayne for noon, but Wayne cancelled.
 They were going to discuss Waynes allegations that the Presidents former business is a monopoly.
 Lord knows Luthor is no ones angel but Wayne is going nowhere without proof.
 I bet he didnt have any."

 Gordon instinctively touched the fabric near the CD.
 Wayne would be a good ally with this disc.
 He made a mental note to contact Wayne as soon as possible.
 Maybe he could even find out what the letter was about.

-Landscapers and gardeners worked on the White House lawn.
-Gordon looked up from the laptop.
-The men trimmed bushes, seeded the lawn, and pruned rose bushes.
-Gordon knew what it was like to make order out of nature's wildness.
-He had exchanged a pistol for a shear when he retired but their purpose were the same - control.
-A good gardener knows that he's just borrowing the world's attention.
+Gordon looked up from the laptop and watched the landscapers and gardeners work on the White House lawn.
+The men trimmed trees, seeded the lawn, and pruned rose bushes.
+Gordon knew what it was like to make order out of natures wildness.
+He had exchanged a pistol for a shear when he retired but their purpose was the same control.
+A good gardener knows that hes just borrowing the worlds attention.
 You own the garden for limited time span until you die and join the worms.
 It was like that on the streets of Gotham too.
-But there are those individuals who attempt to extend their reach beyond nature's restrictions.
+But there are those individuals who attempt to extend their reach beyond natures restrictions.

 Garrison swooned and leaned upon Waller.
 It was an unwelcome intimacy and he stammered his answer more from shame than weakness.
 "The Weather Wizard disappeared under a crumbling wall."
 He weakly swung his arm across the scene, trying to find something that looked familiar in the ruins.
 "Oh my god, is that thing a body?"
 He gagged dryly.